Cloudshock/bootstrap/README.md

 ## Initial Setup

 This section describes the manual one-time setup that must be completed.
 The sub-sections describe the resources created as part of this one-time setup.
 The **Running Initial Setup** sub-section describes how to run the **initial-setup.sh** script.
+The following sub-sections are written as if starting from scratch, however as the project evolves and changes are made to the **initial-setup.sh**, a method to test this script without destroying the Terraform Cloud Organization and existing GCP Projects is provided.
+See the **Testing Initial Setup** sub-section at the end of this section for details.

 The project requires accounts with the following systems: